London to Lambrook Walk

 Arrival times for the walk are as follows:

 You’ll walk on various surfaces, including pavements, river paths, walking trails, country lanes, park paths, and woodland.
-Sturdy walking boots with ankle support are a must for the varied terrain, and it will be a huge benefit if you wear them before the big day!
+A good pair of comfortable walking shoes/boots with good ankle support is a must for the varied terrain, and it will be a huge benefit if you wear them before the big day!

 Duration